ry-zhao/final-project/README.md

 - User can create a game room
 - User can connect to a game room
 - User can take their turn
+- User can win/lose/tie

+## Stretch Features

+- User can capture opponent's pieces
+- User can spectate ongoing games
+- User can chat with other users
+- User can challenge other player to rematch